 A steering committee was formed consisting of Ministry of Housing personnel and two representatives each from the Ontario Federation of Indian Friendship Centres (OFIFC), the Ontario Aboriginal Housing Association now known as the Native Housing Providers of Ontario (NHPO), the Ontario Native Women’s Association (ONWA) and the Ontario Metis Indigenous Association (OMAA).
 On September 1, 1994, the Ontario Aboriginal Housing Support Services Corporation was incorporated, with two representatives from each of the above organizations forming the Board of Directors.
 NHPO and OMAA have since withdrawn from the board, and the Métis Nation of Ontario (MNO) has joined.

-We have numerous Rural locations across Ontario that offer mostly 3-bedroom single family homes.
-We also have Urban housing that offers homes and apartments of various sizes in the following towns and cities: Blind River, Cochrane, Dryden, Manitoulin, Peterborough, Red Lake, Sioux Lookout and Sudbury (Hanmer).
+We have numerous Rural locations across Ontario that offer a variety of accommodations from 1-bedroom to 3-bedroom single family homes.
+We also have Urban housing that offers homes and apartments of various sizes in the following towns and cities: Sault Ste.
+Marie, Hamilton, London, Peterborough, Wallaceburg, Blind River, Cochrane, Dryden, Manitoulin, Peterborough, Red Lake, Sioux Lookout and Sudbury (Hanmer).

 There are three ways to get on the Central Applicant Registry:

 - By filling out an application online at www.ontarioaboriginalhousing.ca